jfsohn/metadata-enrichment-and-video-playback-optimization-system/README.md

 TODO:

-1) Commit History Squashing
-2) Set up an AWS Lambda function to transcode video to different formats
+1) Set up an AWS Lambda function to transcode video to different formats
-3) Use AWS S3 for storing the transcoded videos
+2) Use AWS S3 for storing the transcoded videos
-4) Implement a service to package video and metadata for different platforms
+3) Implement a service to package video and metadata for different platforms
-5) Install and configure Kafka
+4) Install and configure Kafka
-6) Create topics for communication between services
+5) Create topics for communication between services
-7) Develop producers and consumers for Kafka topics to handle event-driven communication
+6) Develop producers and consumers for Kafka topics to handle event-driven communication
-8) Create a Java service to monitor and optimize video playback quality
+7) Create a Java service to monitor and optimize video playback quality
-9) Integrate with AWS CloudWatch for metrics collection
+8) Integrate with AWS CloudWatch for metrics collection
-10) Implement adaptive bitrate streaming logic
+9) Implement adaptive bitrate streaming logic
-11) Implement a collaborative filtering model for content recommendations
+10) Implement a collaborative filtering model for content recommendations
-12) Integrate the recommendation system with the metadata service
+11) Integrate the recommendation system with the metadata service
-13) Use OpenCV to detect key scenes in the video for generating thumbnails
+12) Use OpenCV to detect key scenes in the video for generating thumbnails